Microscopic dynamics and Bose-Einstein condensation in liquid helium: Introduction

 Understanding liquid $^4$He involved exciting new ideas including attributing superfluidity to the BEC in zero momentum state $p=0$ where only about 10\% of atoms are in the condensate \cite{pinesnoz,griffin,ceperley,pitaevs,annett,leggett,glyde,balibar}.
+The experimental evidence for this is not unambiguous (see, for example, Ref. \cite{temp-energy4}, p.
+175 and cited references therein as well as discussion in Sections \ref{exp} and \ref{psi}), however there is also an issue related to microscopic dynamics.
 In gases, BEC understandably corresponds to the immobile state $p=0$ at low temperature.
-Liquids are importantly different because every atom in the liquid necessarily possesses high mobility at any temperature: an atom either oscillates with the ever-present component of zero-point motion (this motion is particularly large in liquid $^4$He \cite{annett}) or becomes a mobile diffusive transit \cite{frenkel,dyre,wallacemd,proctor2}.
+Liquids are importantly different because every atom in the liquid necessarily possesses high mobility at any temperature: an atom either oscillates with the ever-present component of zero-point motion (this motion is particularly important in liquid $^4$He \cite{annett}) or becomes a transit \cite{frenkel,dyre,wallacemd,proctor2}.
 As in solids, the oscillatory atoms do not undergo the BEC.
-This leaves the transits as the remaining sub-system where BEC can possibly operate.
-The flow-enabling transits are mobile and, moreover, strongly and constantly interact with the neighbouring mobile oscillatory atoms.
-It is therefore unclear how a fraction of atoms can condense in the immobile state $p=0$.
-This problem also applies to the state where the oscillatory component of motion is lost and where all atoms become mobile transits \cite{flreview}.
-It is therefore important to look for a way to discuss liquid helium which is consistent with microscopic liquid dynamics and high atomic mobility but does not involve immobile atoms in the state $p=0$.
+This leaves the flow-enabling transits as the remaining sub-system where BEC can possibly operate.
+However, transits are inherently mobile and, moreover, strongly and constantly interact with surrounding mobile atoms.
+Depending on the dynamical regime, these surrounding mobile atoms are either (a) both oscillatory and other mobile transit atoms in the low-temperature oscillatory-transit regime of liquid dynamics or (b) mobile transit atoms in the high-temperature diffusive regime where the oscillatory component of motion is lost and all atoms become mobile transits \cite{flreview,proctor2}.
+An atom in the condensate at $p=0$ can not remain immobile while strongly and constantly interacting with surrounding mobile atoms.
+Assuming 10\% of atoms in the immobile $p=0$ state would imply that each {\it immobile} atom interacts with about 10 of its nearest-neighbour {\it mobile} atoms on average, with the interaction strength comparable to that in solids.
+This is not possible.
+One could try to imagine that 10\% of atoms in the state $p=0$ are organised in clusters and hence are not affected by interactions with mobile atoms.
+However this would apply to the bulk of the cluster only, whereas atoms at the surface of the cluster would still be excited by interactions with surrounding mobile atoms.

+A somewhat related problem with BEC at $p=0$ in liquid helium was noted in the early studies of superfluidity by Landau \cite{landaumigdal}: nothing prevents atoms in BEC at $p=0$ to collide with excited atoms, leading to friction and hence no superfluidity.
+This problem was later described in terms of condensate depletion due to interactions \cite{griffin}, however it was not demonstrated that this depletion cannot be complete (see, e.g., p.
+175 of Ref. \cite{temp-energy4}) as discussed in more detail below.

+This concludes our longer-than-usual introduction.
+This was needed to put liquid helium in the wider context of a more general liquid research and liquid problem.
+This discussion leads us to look for a way to discuss liquid helium which is consistent with microscopic liquid dynamics and high atomic mobility.